Grand Prix of Road America

-The Grand Prix of Road America, also known as the Sonsio Grand Prix at Road America for sponsorship reasons, is an IndyCar Series race held at Road America in Elkhart Lake, Wisconsin.
-For twenty-five years, the event was part of the CART series, with the first race being held in 1982.
+The Grand Prix of Road America, also known as the XPEL Grand Prix at Road America for sponsorship reasons, is an IndyCar Series race held at Road America in Elkhart Lake, Wisconsin.
+For twenty-five years, the event was part of CART/Champ Car World Series, with the first race being held in 1982.
 The event was put on hiatus in 2008 after the unification of Champ Car into the Indy Racing League.

-On August 8, 2015, it was announced that the race would return beginning with the 2016 IndyCar Series season.
-The race weekend typically includes all three series under the Mazda Road to Indy and the Pirelli World Challenge (GT/GT-A/GT Cup & GTS) as support races.
+On August 8, 2015, it was announced that the race would return beginning in 2016.
+The race weekend typically includes all three series under the Road to Indy and the GT World Challenge America as support races.

 Race history

 The first major open wheel racing at Road America was a USAC/SCCA Formula 5000 (SCCA Continental Championship) held from 1974 to 1976.

-The CART Indy car series first visited Road America in 1982.
+The CART Indy Car Series first visited Road America in 1982.
 Road America was one of several road and street races that were added to the series during the 1980s.
 Immediately, the race became a popular event, owing much to the challenging, competitive, and picturesque nature of the course.
 Along with Milwaukee, the CART series for many years featured two stops annually in the state of Wisconsin.

 Since its inception, Road America has been the longest track utilized on the Indy car circuit.
 At 4.048 miles (6.515 km), fuel mileage has been a deciding factor in many races.
 On more than one occasion, competitors have run out of fuel within sight of victory, occasionally leading to surprise winners.
 In some years, rain has been a factor, again adding a difficult challenge to even the most experienced drivers.

 Throughout nearly its entire history as part of the CART/CCWS series calendar, the race was scheduled for either August or September, usually late in the season.
 The race was oftentimes a pivotal race in the championship hunt.
 The race began as a 50-lap/200-mile race, but was later lengthened.
 In 2007 only, the race was paired in a double-header weekend with the ALMS Road America 500.

 The high speeds obtained on the course have seen several major crashes.
 A. J. Foyt went off in turn one in 1990, and nearly ended his career due to severe leg and ankle injuries.
 During a test session in 2006, Cristiano da Matta hit a deer, suffering a subdural hematoma.
 Katherine Legge suffered one of the most severe crashes during the 2006 race. the car lost a rear wing going into the Turn 11 Kink, and flipped into the catchfence.